-Another time, obviously when I was just getting the hang of speaking, I apparently told my Uncle Gordon off.
+Another time, obviously when I was getting the hang of speaking, I told my Uncle Gordon off.
 “Don’t talk baby talk to me.”
 I had said with some heat.

-One of my earliest memories was when all the other kids were across the road and apparently Neil had lost his balance and grabbed at an older girl (neighbour) to steady himself but she shook him off, and he fell into a rubbish heap where he sliced his hand open on a tin can.
+One of my earliest memories was when all the other kids were across the road.
+Neil had lost his balance and grabbed at an older girl (neighbour) to steady himself, but she shook him off, and he fell into a rubbish heap where he sliced his hand open on a tin can.
 Panic then set in with Lorna half carrying and dragging him across the road.
 I watched the commotion from the front yard.
-The result was sewing up his left hand which left him with a stiff little finger the rest of his life and ensured that he wouldn’t be a lefty.
+The result was sewing up his left hand, which left him with a stiff little finger the rest of his life and ensured that he wouldn’t be a lefty.
 He did develop ambidexterity, very handy for a carpenter.

-At school my first run in with a bully situation was at play lunch because I had the habit of exploring by myself; a classmate cornered me.
+At school, my first run-in with a bully situation was at play lunch because I had the habit of exploring by myself; a classmate cornered me.
 I wasn’t having any of that and pushed back.
-The teacher saw this last action, and I had to sit out the rest of play lunch.
+The teacher saw this last action, and I had to sit out the rest of the play lunch.
 The fact that the classmate missed out as well didn’t make me any happier.

 Not all clear sailing as several had worked out that up to a point I wouldn’t retaliate and then if they kept further than about a metre; I wouldn’t chase.

-The only time things became worse was when one of my classmates was harassing Neil and when I remonstrated, the smallest boy in my class got stuck into me.
+The only time things became worse was when one of my classmates was harassing Neil, and when I remonstrated, the smallest boy in my class got stuck into me.
 This failure spoilt my reputation with my brother.
-Later when we had both left school I ran into the classmate, he recognised me straight off, but he now towering over me (he worked as a truck tyre changer) and double my weight.
+Later, when we had both left schools I ran into the classmate, he recognised me straight off, but he now towering over me (he worked as a truck tyre changer) and double my weight.

-Another time some younger boys thought it was funny to squirt me with a bubbler this resulted in a sixpence (5 cents) sized wet spot then I stepped up and whacked him in the ear, the result a blood blister on his ear.
+Another time some younger boys thought it was funny to squirt me with a bubbler this resulted in a sixpence (5 cents) sized wet spot then I stepped up and whacked him in the ear, the result a blood blister.
 I walked off around the assembly area and returned all cooled down then apologised; He was still standing there stunned.

-The last time at high school I remember was when I had a pair of shorts for PT which had the elastic stretched.
+The last time in high school, I remember was when I had a pair of shorts for PT, which had the elastic stretched.
 Several boys thought it was a great joke to pull them down.
-I managed to tackle one, but he calmed things by threatening violence which stopped the fun.
+I managed to tackle one, but he calmed things by threatening violence, which stopped the fun.

 My classroom behaviour was confusing for my first teacher (Miss Dodd) as she would turn around and find me being more interested in the outside.
 Thinking to catch me out asked me a question as what she had been speaking about just then.
-I used to astound her with the correct answer most of the time; lucky for me as corporal punishment was the go in those days.
+I usually astounded her with the correct answer, which was lucky for me as corporal punishment was the go in those days.

 Most of my school life I cruised in the top 5, especially in maths, physics and history.
 Since I did well enough without trying, I didn’t work too hard as was often noted on my report cards as ‘could work harder’.

-My favourite teacher was Mr Caruthers who seemed bring out the best of all his students.
+My favourite teacher was Mr Caruthers, who seemed to bring out the best of all his students.
 He was killed by a drunk driver when he was helping a taxi driver change a tyre in the rain.

 The rest of that year was a write off as we had several temporary teachers, who filled in the day reading us books and other non-subjects.
 I suppose school life may have been different if that accident hadn’t happened.

-At primary I had an avid interest in insects of all types, The teacher appointed me in charge of the nature table.
-So being a diligent student, I collected a great variety of all sorts.
+At primary, I had an avid interest in insects of all types.
+The teacher appointed me in charge of the nature table.
+I was a diligent student; I collected a great variety of all sorts.
 On one collecting expedition, I ran foul of the senior students.
-They insisted I return the jar of beetles back to the hole, where I had found them because their teacher said.
+They insisted I return the jar of beetles to the hole, where I had found them because their teacher said.
 We scientists have to put up with a lot of things in our quest for information.

 Mum must have been delighted when I became interested in cicadas, early morning trips to the park, followed by cicada shells on the bedroom curtains, cicadas flying and hanging off the furnishings.
 I must have tested Mum’s patience at times as the double drummers have the habit of dropping a dark stain after exiting its’ shell.
 Afterwards, the now dry adults were escorted to the trees at the rear of the yard hopefully to live a full life.